2 Part Course |

 The trainer is a senior advisor to an M&A practice based in Paris and focuses on buy-side and sell-side transactions, mainly in the technology sector.

-• Understand the critical sections of a business report for writing effective business cases, letters or emails;
+• Understand critical sections of a business report for writing effective business cases, letters or emails.

-• Learn how to juggle with and summarise tons of data;
+• Learn how to juggle with and summarise masses of data.

-• Feel more comfortable presenting their findings to a senior audience as an effective business writer.
+• Feel more comfortable presenting findings to a senior audience as an effective business writer.

-• This course is delivered by an experienced trainer, an M&A banker with years of writing corporate finance documents.
+• This course is delivered by an experienced trainer, an M&A banker with years of producing corporate finance documents.

-• You will receive comprehensive material covering techniques and tips on improving business writing skills.
+• By taking this course, you will receive comprehensive material covering techniques and tips on improving business writing skills.

-• Delegates are encouraged to bring their writing challenge to ‘solve’ during the session.
+• Delegates are encouraged to bring their writing challenge to ‘solve’ during sessions.

-Redcliffe’s effective business writing training is focused on learning the necessary writing skills to produce an effective business report for Corporate Finance and Mergers & Acquisitions (M&A) professionals.
+Effective business writing training focuses on learning the necessary skills to produce an effective business report for Corporate Finance and Mergers & Acquisitions professionals.

-Upon completion of the intensive one-day financial report writing training, participants will be able to:
+Upon completion of this intensive one-day session, participants will:

-• Learn how to juggle and summarise tons of data.
+• Learn how to juggle and summarise large amounts of data

-• Feel more comfortable presenting their findings to a senior audience.
+• Feel more comfortable presenting findings to a senior audience

 Number of places: